 Between 2000 and 2012, 2.3 million square kilometres of forests around the world were cut down (The Nature Conservancy, 2015).
 Deforestation is often cited as one of the major causes of the enhanced greenhouse effect and a significant contributor to global warming (Fearnside, Philip M.; Laurance, William F, 2004.
 "Tropical Deforestation and Greenhouse-Gas Emissions").
 The loss of forest cover influences the climate and contributes to a loss of biodiversity.
 The economic activity is adversely affected by siltation, flooding, soil degradation and reduced timber supplies which in turn, threatens the livelihood of people.
 Our plantation partner, CPF, seeks to address escalating climate and geographical disruption through sequestration of atmospheric carbon, replenishment of groundwater and rivers, protection of biodiversity and improvement of their habitat.
 Native tree plantation represents one of the simplest and best solutions to the myriad changing climate issues of our present-day planet.

 Kaliveli is a seasonal wetland, with a gradient from freshwater to brackish water.
 The region is home to several rare and endangered floral, faunal and mostly avifaunal species.
 The wetland is considered of both national and international importance by the International Union for Conservation of Nature (IUCN).
-Increased encroachment from an expansion of agricultural fields, depletion of forests from changing land use pattern, loss of wildlife habitat and fragmentation, rapid soil and increased deforestation are major conservation concerns for the region.
+Increased encroachment from an expansion of agricultural fields, depletion of forests from changing land use patterns, loss of wildlife habitat and fragmentation, rapid soil, and increased deforestation are major conservation concerns for the region.

-Trees for Migratory Birds
+Trees for Migratory Birds™

 Forest cover is an essential natural habitat for birds to survive.
 Different birds have different preferences for trees to build their nests and shelters upon.
 Conservation efforts need to take into account the planting of trees which are preferred for nesting by migratory birds.
 Birds use these patches of greenery to rest and refuel in the middle of their journey between winter and breeding sites.
 Within migration, land birds spend up to 90% of their time resting and regaining energy at stopover sites, making habitat a key component